 Analysis and issues

-The Older People and Vulnerable Adults Outcome Plan is reporting four measures as red, and two as amber overall.
-The picture in terms of direction of travel is mixed, with two measures improving, two declining, and two maintaining previous performance.
+The Older People and Vulnerable Adults Outcome Plan key performance indicators are reporting challenging performance, with one measure at Green, two at Amber, and three at Red status.
+The picture in terms of direction of travel is more positive, with four measures improving and two declining.

-Four key performance indicators have a Red status.
-Two of these indicators relate to delayed transfers of care (DToC), looking at both overall Cheshire West numbers and those in particular attributable to Adult Social Care.
-Two measures are included in recognition of this as a significant performance issue locally and nationally.
+Three key performance indicators have a Red status.
+One of these indicators relate to delayed transfers of care, looking at both overall Cheshire West numbers and those in particular attributable to Adult Social Care.
+Two measures are included relating to Delayed Transfers of Care in recognition of this as a significant performance issue locally and nationally.

-In 2017/18 the Council and its partners were set challenging targets as part of the Better Care Fund (BCF) submission by the Department of Health.
-These targets were agreed by the CWaC Health and Wellbeing Board.
+In 2017/18 the Council and its partners were set challenging targets as part of the Better Care Fund submission by the Department of Health.
+These targets were agreed by the Cheshire West and Chester Council Health and Wellbeing Board.

 (Total delays target – 11,302.
 Social care delays target – 5,014.)